ethack/tht/docs/content/_index.md

 <!-- TODO prevent line wrapping on smaller width screens.
 The above block should purely scroll instead. -->

 Compare this to a (rougly) equivalent command without THT.
 It's doable, but you have to be fluent in quite a few builtin Linux tools, as well as their various flags, and how to escape special characters.
-After all that you get the same information, but you have to compare relative size of numbers in the text output rather than looking at an graph.
+After all that you get the same information, but you have to compare relative size of numbers in the text output rather than looking at a graph.

 ```bash
 zgrep -hF cloudfront.net */ssl* | cut -d$'\t' -f1 | sed 's/^/@/' | date -Idate -f - | sort -nr | uniq -c